zodac/tracker-profiles/README.md

 for each tracker is retrieved by the *trackerName* field within the CSV file.

 [Selenium WebDriver](https://www.selenium.dev/documentation/webdriver/) is used to leverage the Chromium web browser to take screenshots.
-While the application usually run in headless mode, this can be changed by updating the `ENABLE_HEADLESS_BROWSER` value in the [configuration](#configuration-options).
+While the application usually runs in headless mode, this can be changed by updating the `FORCE_UI_BROWSER` value in the [configuration](#configuration-options).
 This will cause a new browser instance to launch when taking a screenshot, and can be used for debugging a new implementation.